astraut-solutions/easy-risk-register/README.md

 - Zustand for state management
 - Framer Motion for animations

-Diagrams and a deeper breakdown are in `docs/architecture/architecture-diagrams.md`.
+Diagrams and a deeper breakdown are in [Architecture Documentation](docs/architecture/architecture-diagrams.md).

 ## Getting Started